grantmistr/com.grantmistr.gocean/README.md

 The Ocean can also be created from script.
 Only one Ocean instance can be in a scene at a time.
 Access this instance using `Ocean.Instance`.

-You can query the ocean height and normal at an XZ position by adding an `OceanSampler` object to the static `Ocean.OceanSamplers` list.
+You can query the ocean height and normal at an XZ position by adding an `OceanSampler` object to the static `Ocean.OceanSamplers` list, which gets updated on fixed update.

 There is a Simple Floater script, `SimpleFloater.cs`, that will stick any game object it is applied to, to the ocean surface.

+There is a Floater script, `Floater.cs`, that will apply buoyant force to the rigibody of the game object it is attached to.

 ### Reference